 Many people borrow money without thinking about how to pay it back, so if you are in a difficult debt situation you are far from alone.
 But don’t panic, there are a few steps you can take to make your debts sustainable.
 If you are still struggling there are debt charities that offer free financial advice.

 Taking out yet another loan to deal with your debts might sound counter-intuitive, but by consolidating all of your debts into one lump sum and transferring them all to a single credit card or other loan may be precisely what you need, provided that you do so responsibly.

 Provided that you have a reasonable credit score, you should be able to sign up for a credit card that offers 0% interest on balance transfers.

-This way, you won’t have to pay any interest on your debts for a period of time (typically 12 to 35 months), provided that you pay everything off within the given timeframe.
+This way, you won’t have to pay any interest on your debts for a period of time, provided that you pay everything off within the given timeframe.